 Many communities, based on location and topography, also implement additional “free-board” requirements.
 For instance, many coastal communities including mine Santa Rosa County enforce a 3 foot free-board requirement, which means that an additional 3′ of elevation is required above whatever flood identified as base flood.

 Another local ruling to consider is Cumulative Costs.
 The general ruling is that all separate permits for the same structure within a one or two year period are considered to be a single improvement; the time period varies from area to area.
 Properties with repetitive losses over a five year period are commonly affected by this portion of the programs requirements.

 Being informed and aware of all national and local regulations is the best way to protect your property and to fall into compliance.
 Please understand this is an extremely important site specific issue that requires a professional surveyor, potentially advice from your local flood plain manager, your insurance agent and a real understanding of the costs of restoration to a damaged structure.
 Mistakes made immediately after a loss can become very expensive as elevating a slab on grade house is many times not cost effective especially with a cap of $30,000 for code on the Flood Insurance Program.

-Complete Inc. specializes in hurricane damage expert consulting.
+Complete specializes in hurricane damage expert consulting.
 John Minor, CGC, CFM has worked post-hurricane sites since Opal in 1995; his experience is far reaching – from the Carolina’s to Texas and all along the coast of Florida.
-The staff of Complete can meet with you to review your preparedness plan, and we will be there afterwards should you ever need us.
-We specialize in the actual restoration, prevention, as well as, dispute resolution of a claim in the formal appraisal process or in a court room as an expert.
+The engineers, flood plain managers and contractors of Complete can meet with you to review your preparedness plan, and we will be there afterwards should you ever need us.
+We specialize in the understanding of the costs repairs necessary to restore buildings damaged by wind, fire, flood manufacturer ofr builder defect.

 Call the company the pros choose – call Complete.